Magic City

 Snow carved from wide stripped planks

-Peaks jagged points of pure black;
+Peaks jagged points of purest black;

 Light’s absence is the sum of all hues

-The magic mountain is printed on wood
+This magic mountain is printed on wood

 Pulled from stiff tough paper